-If you are reading this, it is highy likely that you are familiar with the Agile method in software development.
+If you’re reading this, there is a high likelihood that you are familiar with Agile methodologies in software development.

 You recognize the value inherent in iterative development, and collaborative environments.

-Agile has taken the business world by storm: engineering teams continue to accelerate adoption (12th State of Agile Report).
+Agile has taken the business world by storm: Adoption on Engineering teams continues to accelerate (12th State of Agile Report).

 And the values and principles behind the Agile Manifesto are evolving to meet the needs of other business functions.